2023 James Logan Martin Luther King Jr Invitational

 Hey guys this is Austin, Joel's son here to tell you a little bit about my dad.
 He is a LAY judge.
 NO SPREADING. you will lose if you do this.
 Don't run medium arguments and use jargon like internal link.
 It will not work well for you.
 My dad has been working in cyber for 20 years so he knows stuff about cyber but will listen to evidence.

-I am a parent judge and this is my third year judging, mostly in policy and PF events.
+I am a parent judge and this is my fifth year judging in policy, PF, and LD events.
 Please do not spread or speak super fast: If I cannot understand you and follow your flow, I will not be able to judge you.

 I am a scientist by training so I am mostly looking for the logic connecting the evidence with the statement, and if the opposing side was able to identify the conflict of evidence either existing in assumption and study methodology.
 I do not judge the credibility of the evidence by its author or organization but more on what the opposing team picks up to clash and answers to.